domenut/DCX2496-ctrl-analyze/Readme.txt

 Incorporates real-time analyzer.

-This repo has dependancies and possibly submodules which I need to sort out and test.
+This repo has gone out of date with dependancies,
+I need to sort this out and re-test.